strimzi/strimzi-kafka-oauth/README.md

 You can change this, and reuse the grants for the token, if they have previously been fetched due to the same token already having been used for another session on the broker.
 This can noticeably reduce the load from brokers to the Keycloak and can also help alleviate 'glitchiness' issues addressed by `strimzi.authorization.http.retries`.
 However, as a result, the grants initially used for the new session may be out-of-sync with
 Keycloak for up to `strimzi.authorization.grants.refresh.period.seconds`.
+This option is automatically enabled in KRaft more if delegation to Kafka ACL is enabled.
 - `strimzi.authorization.reuse.grants` (e.g.: "true" - if enabled, then grants fetched for another session may be used)

 You may also want to configure some other things.
 You may want to set a logical cluster name so you can target it with authorization rules:
 - `strimzi.authorization.kafka.cluster.name` (e.g.: "dev-cluster" - a logical name of the cluster which can be targeted with authorization services resource definitions, and permission policies)

-You can integrate KeycloakRBACAuthorizer with AclAuthorizer or StandardAuthorizer (in KRaft mode):
+You can integrate KeycloakAuthorizer with AclAuthorizer (in Zookeeper mode) or StandardAuthorizer (in KRaft mode):
-- `strimzi.authorization.delegate.to.kafka.acl` (e.g.: "true" - if enabled, then when action is not granted based on Keycloak Authorization Services grant it is delegated to SimpleACLAuthorizer which can still grant it.)
+- `strimzi.authorization.delegate.to.kafka.acl` (e.g.: "true" - if enabled, then when action is not granted based on Keycloak Authorization Services grant it is delegated to ACLAuthorizer / StandardAuthorizer which can still grant it.)

 If you turn on authorization support in Kafka brokers, you need to properly set `super.users` property.
 By default, access token's `sub` claim is used as user id.